Jakobimatrix/efficient_cpp/basics/std.md

 - [video short string](https://www.youtube-nocookie.com/embed/S7oVXMzTo4w?rel=0&start=224&end=745) *~10 min.*

 ## std::vector (dynamic array)
-A vector allowes you to store data on the heap without having to deal with the allocation and without the need to explicit say how much memory you need (in opposite to an array where you need to know the size at compiletime).
+A vector allows you to store data on the heap without having to deal with the allocation and without the need to explicit say how much memory you need (in opposite to an array where you need to know the size at compile time).

 The heap allocations of a `std::vector` occur always if the capacity (the number of elements that can be held in currently allocated storage) equals the numbers of elements in the vector and you push_back or emplace_back another element.
 In that case `std::vector` will allocate memory on the heap of twice the current capacity and move all the data from the current heap to the new allocated space since the data in the vector is always one block in memory.